nextbysam/Saternal/docs/NATURAL_LANGUAGE_COMMANDS.md

 - Memory buffers cleared
 - Terminal returns to normal input mode

-**Note**: For simplicity, command details are logged but not displayed in the terminal to prevent accidental execution.
-Check the logs to see what commands will be run before confirming.
+**Important Notes**:
+- Command details are **logged only** (not displayed in terminal) to prevent shell from executing them
+- To see what commands will be run, check the application logs before typing 'y'
+- Look for log messages like: "💡 Generated 1 command" and "Command 1: <command>"
+- This silent mode prevents UI text from being interpreted as shell commands

 ## Architecture